A HEMT-Based Cryogenic Charge Amplifier with sub-100 eVee Ionization Resolution for Massive Semiconductor Dark Matter Detectors: HEMT-based Charge Amplifier

+where $I_{leak}$ has been measured to be less than $3\times 10^{-17}$ A for the amplifier itself.
+The total voltage noise at the input will depend on the total input impedance $Z_{inTot}$ and is given by

-The measured noise is very close to the typical CNRS-LPN HEMT noise results already published \cite{YongAPL, HEMTswitch}.
-This implies that the total amplifier noise is completely dominated by the noise of the input HEMT Q1.
+in the absence of a detector bias resistor, where $C_{in}$ is the sum of the HEMT gate capacitance (100 pF), detector capacitance, and cabling capacitance.
+The measured noise performance is very close to that of a single HEMT, confirming the total amplifier noise is completely dominated by the noise of the input HEMT Q1.